| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 much better than us, have lost their championship point lead and are desperate to turn

 things around.
 They offered a couple of small things to try that seem to be helping them.
+With the basic setup in place, and a tweak, we hit the track for hot

 laps.
 I only got a clean lap or so as the car in front of me was having all kinds of